Wednesday, December 1, 2021

 Over 900 Reinforcements Arrive in North America in 1758

-While recruiting for Colonel Fraser's original 10 Companies was complete by April 1757, three additional companies consisting of about 300 men were authorized formation for service three months later, in July.
+While recruiting for Colonel Fraser's original 10 companies was complete by April 1757, three additional companies consisting of about 300 men were authorized formation for service three months later, in July.
 These augments (including over 600 men from the 42nd and 77th Foot) embarked on 16 November for their two-month voyage to North America.

 It's interesting to note any children that may have accompanied their family overseas were not separately accounted for, as recorded on other regimental returns.